ProjectBlackFalcon/BlackFalconUpdater/README.md

 ## Usage

 To be able to run the launcher on a CLI-only server, you will have to create a fake X server with Xvfb.

-The launcher will then be launcher with the argument : `--remote-debugging-port=8315`.
+The launcher will then be started with the argument : `--remote-debugging-port=8315`.
 It is using the chrome devtools available in an electron app to enable the remote debugging.

 You will then be able to access the launcher from http://localhost:8315.

-If you have a remote server and wish to access it from http://ip:8315, you can use a tunnel : https://www.cri.ensmp.fr/~coelho/tunnel.c : `./tunnel -Lr ip.of.the.server port localhost 8315`
+If you have a remote server and wish to access it from http://ip.of.the.server:port, you can use a [tunnel](https://www.cri.ensmp.fr/~coelho/tunnel.c) : `./tunnel -Lr ip.of.the.server port localhost 8315`

 ## License